raulbethencourt/portfolio/README.md

 # RAUL PORTFOLIO

-## This is my personal portfolio built with Vue.Js and Gridsome
+## This is my personal portfolio built with framework Gridsome based in the technologies Vue.Js and GraphQL

-Gridsome use also the GraphQL technologie

 ## Default starter for Gridsome